 A team member may be de-selected from the team for issues related to performance, conduct, availability, and/or team membership and overall team performance.
 Team members may also be de-selected for issues related to attitude, initiative, consideration for personnel welfare, physical ability for the job, and/or safety.
 The team member would be advised of the shortcomings in writing on the Performance Rating and also orally by the appropriate C&G member and/or IC.
+A Primary rostered Team member who takes a single resources assignment without getting prior approval AND securing a replacement is subject to immediate removal.
 The final decision will be made by the Incident Commander after consultation with the appropriate C&G team member.
 The de-selection process is as follows: